sulu/sulu-docs/cookbook/integrating-custom-filters.rst

 ------------------------------------------

-Extend the js configuration in your bundle with a config value for the bread- crumb and an url for the fields api.
+Extend the js configuration in your bundle with a config value for the bread- crumb, an url for the fields api and the route back to the list.
 The last part of the setting key is the context the filters component will use.

 .. code-block:: js